-- 1. Educate students about tobacco, alcohol and other drugs; - 2.
-Respond supportively to those whose use of alcohol and/or other drugs interferes with school performance and the physical, emotional, and social health of the student; - 3.
-Promote a climate in which students have comfortable access to help if they are in distress from their own or others' use of alcohol and other drugs; - 4.
-Help students recovering from dependency on alcohol and/or other drugs; - 5.
+- 1. Educate students about substances; - 2.
+Respond supportively to those whose use of substances interferes with school performance and the physical, emotional, and social health of the student; - 3.
+Promote a climate in which students have comfortable access to help if they are in distress from their own or others' use of substances; - 4.
+Help students recovering from dependency on substances; - 5.
 Develop and implement guidelines and sanctions which: - a.
 Define violations and their consequences, both disciplinary and supportive; - b.
 Define immediate procedures for handling incidents; - c.
 Describe a support and referral system which includes response to self-referrals and suspected users, which are clear and articulated to staff, parents and students. - d.
-Train all personnel on school guidelines related to alcohol, tobacco and other drugs. - e.
+Education all personnel on school guidelines related to substances. - e.
 Ensure an evaluation of the above efforts twice a year.